Tourist using smartphone with mobile internet on a street in Berlin Germany.

 One of the easiest ways to get internet in Germany is installing an eSIM before traveling.

-An eSIM is a digital SIM card that allows mobile data to be activated directly on compatible smartphones.
+An eSIM is a digital SIM profile that allows mobile data to be activated directly on compatible smartphones without inserting a physical SIM card.

 • no need to visit mobile stores